caltechlibrary/newt/README.md

 For libraries, archives and museums managing metadata about our collections is really critical.
 Ditching the ORM and focusing on SQL allows us to share with non-developer colleagues.
 The simple act of teaching the SQL SELECT statement can be liberating for someone who has only curated data via a web form or spreadsheets.
 SQL is well suited to the approach of incremental learning.
 Learn as much as you need when you need it.

-[1]: ORM, object relational mapper.
-An ORM maps programs objects to a SQL syntax.
-With the advent of JSON columns in SQL tables this is rearly a problem anymore.
-Just focus on SQL.

-[2]: I've heard of people querying S3 buckets using a SQL SELECT statement and used utilities in the shell to do the same with text files.

 The second question I run into is why Pandoc?
 Each of the programming languages I used over the three decades offer some of template language(s).
 Even PHP which started out as a template language has template languages and frameworks!
-In the meantime no common template systems has emerged[3] which is language agnostic.
-Templating itself remains a mainstay in application development.
-So I need a template engine but which one?
-Inventing a new one doesn't help and I don't want to port an existing one to embed in Newt.
+In the meantime no common template systems has emerged[3] which is language agnostic and widely adopted.
+Inspite of that designing sites with templates remains a mainstay in web application development.
+If you're going to use a template language and engine, which one?
+Inventing a new one doesn't help situation.
+I want one that can function as a microservice standing on it's own.

 In the data science and library circles I travel I've seen a huge adoption of Pandoc for static site generation.
 When I eventually stumbled on the feature that Pandoc can run as a web service it hit me.
 I could Pandoc as a rendering engine.It doesn't even require configuration.
-That lead me to pick it as my rendering engine for Newt[4].
+That lead me to pick it to be the rendering engine of Newt[4].
+If another template language and engine comes on the scene, Newt can be adapted to us it instead[5].

+[1]: ORM, object relational mapper.
+An ORM maps programs objects to a SQL syntax.
+With the advent of JSON columns in SQL tables this is rearly a problem anymore.
+Just focus on SQL.

+[2]: I've heard of people querying S3 buckets using a SQL SELECT statement and used utilities in the shell to do the same with text files.

 [3]: Mustache templates have become common in most langauges but haven't seen to take a hold like JSON did for structured data representation.
 The people working on PostgREST have another project to embed Mustache tempaltes in Postgres.
 Something to keep an eye one.

 [4]: Using Pandoc for the render engine could change in the future as long as a common way to package the results from template, options and data source response is as simple as it is with Pandoc server.

+[5]: The group behind PostgREST is also developing an Postgres embedable Mustache engine, that may make sense too.
 Newt's configuration langauge is YAML.
 YAML was picked because it is widely use in 2023/2024.
 I don't need to explain it to my colleagues or peers they already use it.
 Newt implements a "domain specific language" or DSL on top of YAML to support rendering SQL data models targetting Postgres.
 YAML is also an easy language to use to describe the information needed for data routing in Newt.
 YAML seemed a good fit for Newt.

 ### Newt's minimal feature set

-- Newt as a two stage data router
+- `newt` as a two stage data router
-- Newt as static file service
+- `newt` as static file service
-- `newtagain`` can use the Newt configuration file to render simple data models as SQL generator suitable to bootstrap a PostgREST+Postgres JSON API
+- `newtagain` can use the Newt configuration file to render simple data models as SQL generator suitable to bootstrap a PostgREST+Postgres JSON API

 Here's the data flow steps